Microscale Simulation of Catalyst Deactivation

 is the rate of mass production/consumption, the volumetric reacting rate of the species .

-The kinetic model of the catalyst reaction we wish to model is given by:
+The kinetic model of the catalyst reaction is given by:

-Here and are the reaction rate constants of this two-steps process.
-First we will simulate the concentration evolution of reactant , catalyst sites and the resulting product .
-Once we have computed the concentration profile of , and , we can proceed to solve for the accumulation of coke based on the second step of the reaction in (5).
+Here, and are the reaction rate constants of this two-step process.
+First, the concentration evolution of reactant , catalyst sites and the resulting product will be simulated.
+Once the concentration profile of , and have been computed, the accumulation of coke based on the second step of the reaction in (5) can be determined.

-During the first step the concentration of the reactant denoted as will reduce while the product concentration increase.
-It is important to note that the concentration of catalyst sites will only get consumed in the second reaction, resulting in a raise of the coke concentration .
+During the first step, the concentration of the reactant denoted as will reduce while the product concentration increases.
+It is important to note that the concentration of catalyst sites will only get consumed in the second reaction, resulting in a rise in the coke concentration .

-We assume the catalyst reaction to be a first-order reaction [6], that is, the reaction rate of each reacting species will be linearly proportional to the concentration of the involving reactants:
+Assume the catalyst reaction to be a first-order reaction [6]; that is, the reaction rate of each reacting species will be linearly proportional to the concentration of the involved reactants:

 The values of rate constants and were estimated from the literature [7].

-In this model we assume that there is no external fluid flow involved, which means the mass convection term: in (8) is set to zero and the mass is transported by diffusion only.
+In this model, assume that there is no external fluid flow involved, which means the mass convection term: in (8) is set to zero and the mass is transported by diffusion only.

 Set up the mass reaction rates as mass sources: